siberianfox/g2wiki/Licensing.md

 g2 licensing is based on GPLv2 with the [BeRTOS extension](http://www.bertos.org/discover/license) to enable using a specific file without invoking GPL copyleft. _Most of what follows is shamelessly cribbed from the BeRTOS site._

 ###You are free to
-* Include g2 libraries and components within any product, distributed under any license (including commercial licenses and/or closed-source licenses)
+* Include g2 components within any product, distributed under any license (including commercial licenses and/or closed-source licenses)
 * Modify g2 as you want in any of its part under the following conditions:
  * Attribution - You must declare in a written statement that you are using g2 components in your application and offer to provide the (possibly modified) g2 source code.
  * Share-alike - If you modify g2 components, you may distribute them only under the original license.